coding/ci-plugins/plugins/terraform/terraform/README.md

 : A role to assume before running the terraform commands.

 root_dir
 : The root directory where the terraform files live.
-When unset, the top level directory will be assumed.

 parallelism
 : The number of concurrent operations as Terraform walks its graph.